oauth2-proxy/oauth2-proxy/docs/docs/configuration/alpha_config.md

 * `claimSource` - `claim` (session claims either from id token or from profile URL)
 * `secretSource` - `value` (base64), `fromFile` (file path)

+#### Claim value serialization

+`claimSource` converts the selected claim into one or more string header values.
+Scalars produce one value, while arrays produce one value per element.
+Values that cannot be converted directly to strings, such as objects, are JSON-encoded individually.

+Each non-empty value is added separately under the configured header name.
+An array of objects therefore produces multiple header values containing one JSON object each, not a single JSON array.
+HTTP libraries and intermediaries may expose repeated values as a comma-joined string, so consumers should retrieve and parse each header value separately.

 **Request option:** `preserveRequestValue: true` retains existing header values

 **Incompatibility:** Remove legacy flags `pass-user-headers`, `set-xauthrequest`